hejun5448/tuya-industry-app-sdk/README.md

-# Tuya IoT App SDK Core
+# Tuya Industry App SDK

-Tuya IoT App SDK Core is an important part of the Tuya SaaS Development Framework product series.
+Tuya Industry App SDK is an important part of the Tuya SaaS Development Framework product series.
 It provides basic functions such as device network configuration, device control, and asset management of Tuya Open API.

-IoT App SDK Core has the following key features:
+Industry App SDK has the following key features:

 - User Module (Login, Logout)
 - Asset Module (Asset query, selection)